Secure Anonymous Conferencing in Quantum Networks: PROTOCOLS WITH GHZ STATES

-Finally, we employ the Parity protocol to compute the parity $\vec{o}_T=\vec{T}_A\oplus (\oplus_{t \neq A} \vec{X}_t)$ instead of using a regular broadcast in order to preserve the participants' anonymity.
-To see why their identities would be under threat, let us suppose that we replace the Parity protocol with a regular broadcast.
-Then, based on the state that Eve --who controls the source-- distributed in a given test round, she could make predictions on the $X$ outcomes of the parties and compare them with the broadcast bits.
-Since Alice always broadcasts a random bit instead of her $X$ outcome as the other parties do, Eve could distinguish her broadcast and learn her identity.
-Similarly, if a Bob did not measure in the $X$ basis for some test round in $\vec{k}'_T$ (due to a mismatch between $\vec{k}'_T$ and his testing key), he must broadcast a random bit and Eve could learn his identity. \begin{protocol} {Fully Anonymous Conference Key Agreement (\textbf{fully-ACKA})} \begin{enumerate}[label=\arabic*., ref=\arabic*] \item The parties perform the fully-ACKA-ID protocol (Protocol~\ref{prot:f-ID}).
+\begin{protocol} {Fully Anonymous Conference Key Agreement (\textbf{fully-ACKA})} \begin{enumerate}[label=\arabic*., ref=\arabic*] \item The parties perform the fully-ACKA-ID protocol (Protocol~\ref{prot:f-ID}).
 If the fully-ACKA-ID protocol does not abort, Alice is guaranteed to be the only sender and the Bobs are notified to be receivers, except for a small probability. \item Alice generates a random bitstring of length $L$ where 1 corresponds to a test round and 0 to a key generation round.
 Given that $p$ is the probability that a round is identified as a test round, she compresses the string to a testing key $\vec{k}_T$ of length $L h(p)$.
 Additionally, Alice generates the strings $\vec{r}_l=F(b_l,\vec{r}_\emptyset)$ (for $l\in\{1,\dots,m\}$) where $(F,G)$ is an AMD code and $(b_l,\vec{r}_\emptyset)$ is a concatenated random string. \item The parties perform the TKD protocol (Protocol~\ref{prot:TKD}) in order to distribute the key $\vec{k}_l=(\vec{k}_T,\vec{r}_l)$, which includes the testing key $\vec{k}_T$, to every Bob. \item Repeat the following for $L$ rounds. \begin{enumerate} \item An $n$-party GHZ state is distributed to the $n$ parties. \item Alice and the Bobs measure their qubits according to the testing key $\vec{k}_T$.
 They measure in the $Z$ basis if the round is a key generation round, or in the $X$ basis if the round is a test round.
-All the other parties measure $X$. \end{enumerate} \item Once the quantum measurements are over, the testing key $\vec{k}_T$ is publicly revealed.
+All the other parties measure $X$. \end{enumerate} \item Once all the qubits have been measured (bounded storage assumption), the testing key $\vec{k}_T$ is publicly revealed.
 This is done anonymously by iterating the Parity protocol (Protocol~\ref{prot:parity}) $Lh(p)$ times.
 In each instance of the Parity protocol, Alice inputs a bit of $\vec{k}_T$, while the other parties input $0$.
 The output of the Parity protocols is $\vec{k}'_T$. \item For every round in step~\ref{f-ACKA:step4} that is labelled as a test round by $\vec{k}'_T$, the $n$ parties perform the Parity protocol with the following inputs.
 Let $X_t$ (for $t\in\{1,\dots,n\}$) be the outcome of party $t$ if they measured $X$ in that round, otherwise $X_t \in_R \{0,1\}$.
 Every party except for Alice ($t \neq A$) inputs $X_t$, while Alice inputs $T_A \in_R \{0,1\}$.
 Let $\vec{o}_T$ be the output of the Parity protocols for all the test rounds in $\vec{k}'_T$.
 Alice computes $Q^{\mathrm{obs}}_X=\omega_r (\vec{X}_A \oplus \vec{T}_A \oplus \vec{o}_T)$.